 Embracing 30 Days of Gratitude

 Discover how unlocking the power of thankfulness can help draw you closer to God and bring more joy into your life!
 Our 30-day gratitude workbook includes daily gratitude prompts, scriptures/quotes, and a place to record your thoughts.
-Available free during November 2023.
+Our journal will be available free in November.

 Waiting Series